S3v3ru5/CTF-writeups/X-MAS CTF/RudolphCipherV5/README.md

 <h3> Breaking the Rudolph Cipher </h3>
 In the encryption function all the operations are either xor or rotation.
 And this operation are done on the 32 bit integers. remember A, B are 4 bytes each & all the subkeys are also 32 bit integers.<br>
-Most important thing to know in order to solve this challenge is that <h4>xor is same as the addition in finite field GF(2)</h4>
+Most important thing to know in order to solve this challenge is that <pre>xor is same as the addition in finite field GF(2)</pre>
-so, if we consider A, B to be binary vectors (vectors with only 1 & 0 as entries) in GF(2).<br>
+so, if we consider A, B to be binary vectors (vectors with only 1 & 0 as entries) in GF(2).<br><br>
-we can represent xor between A, B or S as Vector addition and if all the operations done in the encryption process are xor alone then, Complete encryption can be represented as sum of the vector with plaintext vectors & subkey vectors resulting in the ciphertext vectors.<br>
+we can represent xor between A, B or S as Vector addition and if all the operations done in the encryption process are xor alone then, Complete encryption can be represented as sum of the vector with plaintext vectors & subkey vectors resulting in the ciphertext vectors.<br><br>
 From One plaintext and ciphertext pairs we can extract all the subkey part using appropriate vector operations & use that to decrypt the other Ciphertext.<br>
 But in our challenge another operation is also included that is rotation of bits.
 We can't represent rotation as an vector operation & above process will not work.